HUD Resources for Infectious Disease Prevention & Response:

 Need Help?
 Contact 2-1-1 or visit their online database.

-Grand Rapids Coalition to End Homelessness (CoC) Guidance:
+Grand Rapids Area Coalition to End Homelessness (CoC) Guidance:

 - Committees – please cancel all meetings scheduled to take place in March

-- Steering Council – will meet in March, but it will be through a virtual platform.
-The agenda with meeting information can be found on the Steering Council page.
+- Steering Council – will meet in April, but it will be through a virtual platform.
+The agenda with meeting information will be posted on the Steering Council page.

 - Any essential committee work that is time-sensitive should coordinate with Courtney for virtual/remote options